NetSPI/Swift.nV/README.md

 Intentional Vulnerabilities
 ---------------------------
+Not all vulnerabilities have associated tutorials.
+View the tutorial list included at http://localhost:4567/tutorial for a walk through.
 	- Weak Server Side Controls (M1) - Backend web service is vulnerable to forced browsing.
 	- Weak Server Side Controls (M1) - Backend web service is vulnerable to authentication bypass.
 	- Insecure Data Storage (M2) - Core Data stores all items in the local sqlite database.